lyteword/chspurgeon-tod/volume-1/psalm-20.md

 *Verse* 8. *"They are brought down,"* from their horses and chariots in which they trusted.
 Hebrew: *they bowed down,* as being unable to stand longer because of their mortal wounds.
 Compare Judges 5:27. *"Stand*  upright."Standing firmly upon our legs, and keeping the field, as conquerors use to do.— *Matthew Poole.*

+## Hints to the Village Preacher

-## HINTS TO THE VILLAGE PREACHER This Psalm has been much used for coronation, thanksgiving, and fast sermons, and no end of nonsense and sickening flattery has been tacked thereto by the trencher-chaplains of the world's church.
-If kings had been devils, some of these gentry would have praised their horns and hoofs; for although some of their royal highnesses have been very obedient servants of the prince of darkness, these false prophets have dubbed them "most gracious sovereigns," and have been as much dazzled in their presence as if they had beheld the beatific vision.— *C. H. S.*  *Whole Psalm.* A loyal song and prayer for subjects of King Jesus.
+This Psalm has been much used for coronation, thanksgiving, and fast sermons, and no end of nonsense and sickening flattery has been tacked thereto by the trencher-chaplains of the world's church.
+If kings had been devils, some of these gentry would have praised their horns and hoofs; for although some of their royal highnesses have been very obedient servants of the prince of darkness, these false prophets have dubbed them "most gracious sovereigns," and have been as much dazzled in their presence as if they had beheld the beatific vision.— *C. H. S.*

+*Whole Psalm.* A loyal song and prayer for subjects of King Jesus.

 *Verse* 1.
 Two great mercies in great trouble—hearing at the throne, and defence from the throne.